RonnieGurr/PrintEase/README.md

 Add-PrinterPort -Name "PORT NAME (USALLY PRINTER IP)" -PrinterHostAddress "PRINTER IP" Add-Printer -Name "PRINTER NAME" -DriverName "PRINT DRIVER NAME" -PortName "YOUR PORT NAME"
 ```

+If you're planning on creating a secondary script or using other software to connect to the printers, I would recommend adding the driver script as a dependency.
+This will ensure the drivers are installed prior to trying to connect to the printer.